pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 ### Data Flow

-#### Third-parties
+#### Twitch as the only third-party
-**All information is only send directly to Twitch** to make sure no other third-parties receive any data.
+**All data is send directly to Twitch** to make sure no other third-parties receive any information.
 This is using the [Twitch Configuration Service](https://dev.twitch.tv/docs/tutorials/extension-101-tutorial-series/config-service) to store a persistent state of the above data.
-This persistent state is used to show the extension with the latest data when a new viewer opens the stream.
-When a change happens an update message is sent to the [Twitch PubSub Service](https://dev.twitch.tv/docs/extensions/reference/#send-extension-pubsub-message).
+This persistent state is used to load the extension with the latest data when a new viewer opens the stream.
+When a change happens due to in-game activity an update message is sent to the [Twitch PubSub Service](https://dev.twitch.tv/docs/extensions/reference/#send-extension-pubsub-message).
 This message is used to update the extension for the current viewers.
+General documentation about Twitch Extensions can be found [here](https://dev.twitch.tv/docs/extensions/reference/
+).

 #### Twitch Extension Token
 It is worth noting that the token retrieved from Twitch to authenticate this plugin can **only access features related to the extension**.
 Twitch did a good job in preventing extensions and their tokens to have access outside of the extension.